What Is Pseudomonas Aeruginosa?

-If your doctor suspects pseudomonas, he’ll take a sample of your blood or another body fluid and send it to a lab to be tested.
-The results may also help him decide which types of antibiotics will work best to cure the infection.
+If your doctor suspects you have Pseudomonas aeruginosa, they’ll take a sample of your blood or another body fluid and send it to a lab to be tested.
+The results may also help them decide which types of antibiotics will work best to cure the infection.

-If you have a mild form of pseudomonas, your doctor can prescribe a course of antibiotics.
+If you have a mild infection, your doctor can prescribe a course of antibiotics.
 Depending on where your infection is, this medicine could be in the form of a cream, eye drops or ear drops, or pills you take by mouth.

 A severe infection may require weeks of antibiotics that you’ll be given through an IV.
 Every pseudomonas bacteria is slightly different, and strains are constantly changing, so these types of infections can be hard to treat.
 Many times, you may need to take more than one kind of antibiotic.

 More recently, scientists have found that bacteriophages, which are viruses that infect bacteria, may be useful for healing from Pseudomonas aeruginosa infections.
 They have been used to treat other conditions.
 Research in labs (but not in humans) shows that these are a few possible solutions:

 - Cefepime-beta-lactams inhibitor (BLI) combinations like cefepime-taniborbactam and cefepime-zidebactam